 Another sweet sentiment, that is fast becoming a forgotten art, is the handwritten letter.
 Why not take a few moments to put your pen to paper (not your fingers to the keyboard) and write a note for that special someone?
 Let them know how you feel about them, why they are so special to you, and share your feelings.
 Don't text, don't call.
 Write it out, put it an envelope and mail it.
 Guaranteed smiles all around!

-Some of you may be reading this and crying foul.
-"Where are the chocolates?" you ask.
+Some of you are reading this and asking.
+"Where are the chocolates?"
 "Where's my Whitman's Sampler in my heart-shaped box?"
-Well, I'll tell you: It's at the store where it will stay.
+I'll tell you: It's at the store where it will stay.
 Come on!
-If you're going to say I love you, put a little elbow grease into it.
-I'm not the kind of gal who likes to sweat, but if I do I want to be in the kitchen baking.
-I'm gluten free and I totally get down with some gluten free baking - it's a challenge to me.
+If you're going to say I love you, put a little elbow grease in.
+I totally get down with some gluten free baking - it's a challenge to me.
 My husband isn't gluten free, but he is my main taste-tester so if I can get a recipe approved by his finicky taste buds, I know we're "sweet as" - as they say here in New Zealand.
 So, come folks, get out your favorite recipes, dust off those cookbooks or fire up that Pinterest page, and get to baking.
 After all the way to a man's (or anyone's ) heart is through the stomach.

 Valentine's Day can take on any meaning we want or need it to be.
 My advice is to make it yours, not matter what you do.
 It doesn't matter what you do, whether it's you and your friends toasting the day over a glass of wine or if you're lighting the candles for a romantic dinner for two, as long as you enjoy it, you mean it and, above all else... you are happy.